RISE Sleep Tracker

 • Keep a consistent sleep schedule: Go to bed and wake up at the same times each day, even on weekends.

-• Go to bed at the right time for you: Depending on your circadian rhythm, there’s a time of night you’ll find it much easier to fall asleep.
+• Go to bed at the right time for you: Depending on your circadian rhythm, there’s a time of night when you’ll find it much easier to fall asleep.
 RISE can tell you when this is.

-• Eat meals at consistent times each day: Eat them during daytime hours and not too late in the day so as to not disrupt your sleep.
+• Eat during daytime hours and not too late in the day so as to not disrupt your sleep or circadian rhythm (more on this soon).

 Maintain Good Sleep Hygiene

-Here’s what you can do:
+Here’s what to do:

 • Make evenings dark: Put on blue-light blocking glasses and dim the lights about 90 minutes before bed.